Do you think you need a “job” to make money?

 Find a way to get your name out there.

-A good option for this is to make some stuff for free for your friends, and give it out.
-Ask them to tell others where they got it, and tell them you’re in business.
+A good option for this is to make some stuff for free for your friends and give it out.

-Artists can be very insecure about exposing their work to the world, but if you want to make some money on it, it’s best to just throw it out there and get some feedback.
+Artists can be very insecure about exposing their work to the world, but if you want to make money, it’s best to just throw it out there and get some feedback.

 Sites to use: